isomerpages/moe-telokuraupri/_about-tkps/School History.md

 ### **The Merger**
 In April 2021, MOE announced Telok Kurau Primary School - which marks its 96th anniversary highlight will retain its name in its merger with Eunos Primary School.
 The merged school is located at the current site of Telok Kurau Primary School at Bedok Reservoir Road.
 After the merger, the merged school’s English name is Telok Kurau Primary School while her Chinese name is, 友诺小学, which symbolizes the promise of friendship.
 The merger has given rise to more vibrant learning experiences for our students and allow for a wider range of educational programs and co-curricular activities (CCAs).
 The school also prioritises a smooth transition for all stakeholders, staff and students to forge a common identity as we move forward together.

 It is a new beginning for our stakeholders, staff and students.
-Shared memories will be specially curated through school experiences as one Telok Kurau Primary School, 友诺小学,  from 2023 onwards.
+Shared memories will be specially curated through school experiences as one Telok Kurau Primary School, 友诺小学,&nbsp; from 2023 onwards.
 <img src="/images/tkps2023.jpg">